Kailaash-Balachandran/HAR-Total-Response-Time/README.md

+An ease-to-use script to get the total response time from .HAR files for Web page Performance Analysis.

 Clone the repo
 1. ```npm install```
 2. Copy .HAR files inside ./harFiles dir (you can more than file - better for benchmark comparisons)